minprog/platforms/code_tools/2 type_checkers/index.md

         return c

-The syntax is relatively straight forward, using the colon (`:`) for parameter type hints, and the arrow (`->`) for the return type.
+The syntax above is straight forward, use the colon (`:`) for parameter type hints, and the arrow (`->`) for the return type.
 Notice how the type of `c` is not annotated.
 It can be, but it is not needed.
 From the types of `a` and `b` and the `+` operation, `mypy` can infer the type of `c`.
 But what if we did not annotate this function.
 Well, in that case, `a` and `b` could be anything: `str`, `float`, `list`, you name it!
 This is where `mypy` draws a line, if you do not annotate a function, `mypy` will not even attempt to do type inference.
 Instead all variables will be of type `Any`.

 What is `Any`?
 Well, anything really.
 It is an escape hatch of sorts that provides no information.
 Once `Any` gets involved type checking becomes rather impossible.
-What is `Any + int`? `Any`
+What is `Any + int`? `Any`.

 </details>

-1. Annotate the `factorial` function below:
+1. Annotate the `factorial` function below by adding as many type hints as needed:

         def factorial(num):